Microcredit: Modern microcredit

 The institutionalization of microcredit in its contemporary form began in the 1970s, with Bangladesh serving as a central hub for early development.
 In 1983, Muhammad Yunus established the Grameen Bank, which is widely regarded as the first modern microcredit institution.
 Yunus began the project in Jobra, using his own funds to deliver small loans at low-interest rates to the rural poor.
 The Grameen model introduced a group-based lending system aimed at reducing risk through peer accountability and promoting financial inclusion for low-income borrowers, particularly women.

 State-funded Utkal Grameen Bank in Bargaon, Odisha.

 The Grameen Bank model inspired the creation of similar institutions globally, including BRAC in 1972 and ASA in 1978 in Bangladesh, and PRODEM in Bolivia, which later became the for-profit BancoSol in 1986.
+Simultaneously, savings and credit cooperatives, organized in regional associations under the aegis of the World Council of Credit Unions (WOCCU), were establishing and promoting access at the grassroots level to small amounts of credit throughout West Africa and Latin America.
 In Chile, BancoEstado Microempresas became a major provider of microcredit services.
 Though the Grameen Bank was formed initially as a non-profit organization dependent upon government subsidies, it later became a corporate entity and was renamed Grameen II in 2002.
-Yunus was awarded the Nobel Peace Prize in 2006 for his work providing microcredit services to the poor.
+Yunus and Grameen Bank were awarded the Nobel Peace Prize in 2006 combinedly for their "efforts to create economic and social development from below".